- Fashion and Beauty

 Keep in mind that you will want to think about your OWN skin.
 For example, if your skin is prone to more acne-type of breakouts or is oily, your needs will be different from mine, because my skin gets overly dry and is very sensitive to a lot of different ingredients - even the most "natural" ones.

-By all accounts, this one is NON-GREASY, which is a HUGE factor for me.
+These two TriDerma Facial Redness products shown above (the Cleanser and "Repair") are offered on Amazon (See all the TriDerma products HERE).
+By all accounts, these are NON-GREASY, which is a HUGE factor for me.
 My pores clog up the second you even look at them, so this one would be one to consider if this is a factor for you.
 It contains a number of ingredients that I like, such as arnica, comfrey, and aloe - and it does look like just a "little dab will do ya."

 Here's an ABC News segment about Rosacea